 Tick Talk: Do All-Natural DIY Tick Repellents Really Work?

 We’ve all heard the claims – there are all-natural essential oils that keep ticks off of dogs.
 But have you ever seen them work?
-Kevin Roberts takes it upon himself – literally – to test the effectiveness of essential oil’s ability to keep ticks away.
+Kevin Roberts takes it upon himself – literally – to test the effectiveness of essential oils and other natural products’ abilities to keep ticks away.

 Because it is the season for the little pests, I was inundated by social media posts, recommending recipes for natural anti-tick spray.
 From holistic solutions to crafty projects, every post claimed to be the most effective option out there and every ‘formula’ appeared to be different.
 I am all for natural products and totally against ticks, so I thought I would test these DIY claims out for myself.
 It couldn’t hurt to try, right?
 After all, it’s important to know when these sorts of recipes are legitimate and when they are merely a trendy trick.
 A lot of times, these homemade natural solutions can turn out to be total duds, but in the rare instances when they are not, they are amazing.
 In my book, this made it worth the research!